FREQUENTLY ASKED QUESTIONS

 It is not essential that you have medical information available, as you can provide your medical history.
 You may consider asking your General Practice administrator to provide you with a brief summary of your medical records including medication and any recent blood test results which would be most helpful if brought on the day.

-Completion of the forms in advance ensures that you make best use of your time with Dr Wilkinson on the day, leaving more time for discussion and care planning.
+Completion of the forms in advance ensures that you make best use of time during your appointment, leaving more time for discussion and care planning.
 Failure to provide information via the pre-appointment forms may result in a less thorough assessment and is therefore not recommended.

 Do I need blood tests to diagnose the menopause?